klaascuvelier/gulp-copy/README.md

 ### Options

-    prefix: integer, defining how many parts of the path (separated by /) should be ignored as they are prefixes
+    prefix: integer, defining how many parts of the path (separated by /) should be ignored as they are prefixes if prefix is set to -1, it will only use the filename.

 ## Releases